wout/dat-docs/dat-metadata-standard/specification.md

 ```

 ::: tip
 Using the `fingerprint` is more concise, but it doesn't tell anything about the referenced asset.
 Although being more verbose, the second option is more readable as it includes the human-readable `asset_name`.
-It does not matter which option is used, they both return the same token.
 :::

 ### **2.d.** External dependencies:

-These are off-chain dependencies managed by the viewer and made available to the *renderer* at runtime.
+These are off-chain dependencies managed by the viewer and made available to the _renderer_ at runtime.

 ```json
 {